-Preface to the Fifth Edition
+Preface to the Sixth Edition

-ach time I revise and update this book, I'm made vividly aware of the technological changes that shape the ways in which we enjoy music.
-Although the fourth edition was published less than five years ago, that short span of time has seen more profound changes in audio technology-transformative developments that open startling new possibilities for accessing music-than in any previous decade.
+E ach time I revise and update this book, I'm made vividly aware of the technological changes that shape the ways in which we enjoy music.
+Although the fifth edition was published six years ago, that short span of time has seen more profound changes in audio technology-transformative developments that open startling new possibilities for accessing music-than in any previous decade.

-The new technologies that most readily come to mind are music servers, streaming audio, wireless networking, and high-resolution downloads.
-As I write this, I'm listening to full CD-quality streaming audio on my desktop system, and have the ability to instantly access just about any piece of music I can think of.
+The new technologies that most readily come to mind are music servers, high-resolution streaming audio and downloads, and network-connected audio products.
+These technologies give me the ability to instantly access just about any piece of music I can think of, much of it with outstanding sound quality-far better than CD.
 It's like living in a virtually infinite music store.
-I can stream that music wirelessly to audio components distributed throughout my house.
-In my main audio system, a network-attached storage drive holds a growing collection of high-resolution downloads along with most of my CD collection, all accessible with a few finger taps on a tablet.
-That system includes an audio component that was unimaginable five years ago: an integrated amplifier and high-res wireless streaming DAC that's more accurately viewed as a general-purpose, software-controlled audio platform that can be programmed, via Internet download, into whatever configuration suits my needs.
+In my main audio system, a network-connected music server holds a growing collection of high-resolution downloads along with most of my CD collection, plus easy access to high-res streaming services Tidal and Qobuz, all accessible with a few finger-taps on a tablet.
 And when I travel, I can take high-res music with me, and listen to it through planar-magnetic headphones whose sound quality rivals that of six-figure loudspeakers.
 Never in history has so much music been so readily available to so many listeners.